tiepdotme/serenade-wind/_posts/2020-04-20-30-weeks-to-minimalism.md

  - Week 7 - does a foodie need to sacrifice all her [kitchen gadgets](/posts/sea-foodie/) and what do we need for the [rest of the space](/posts/sea-foodie/)?
  - Week 12 - once you've narrowed down what you want to take, here are some [strategies to upcycle](/posts/matching-gifts/) your stuff
  - Week 15 - don't forget to deal with your [digital assets](/posts/shutterbug/)
- - Week 20 - all the furniture can't come with us aboard, so 80% of the large items moved out over Labor Day weekend
+ - Week 20 - all the furniture can't come with us aboard, so 80% of the large items moved out over [Labor Day weekend](/posts/talk-like-a-pirate/)
  - Week 22 - inventory s/v Rachel J Slocum and determine what we will keep
  - Week 25 - after the survey and sea trial, edit some more
  - Week 26 - moving aboard s/v Rachel J Slocum

+So in less than 30 weeks, we pretty much nailed it.
+We officially became minimalists.
+All it takes to become a minimalist: a bullet journal, tenacity and a willing partner in life.